marvelje/citibike_ridership_project/README.md

 ## Conclusion / Next Steps

 I was able to build a time series model that performed very well on the holdout data.
 The main downside of this model is that it produces an aggressive 2022 forecast.
 While this feels appropriate given the trends in the data, it's unclear whether Citibike has the capacity to meet this demand.
-After a record breaking 2021, which Cibitike has already said has put strains on the system (https://ride.citibikenyc.com/blog/ridershiprecords), an additional 9mm rides in 2022 may be a tall order.
+After a record breaking 2021, which Cibitike has already [said has put strains on the system](https://ride.citibikenyc.com/blog/ridershiprecords), an additional 9mm rides in 2022 may be a tall order.
 On the other hand, Citibike continues to add stations and capacity, so maybe the system could absord this growth after all.
+Citibike should focus on aggressively building bike inventory and increasing the number of stations available, particularly in high growth neighborhoods cited previously.

-As a next step, I will incorporate COVID data into the training set to be able to build sensivity analyses for ridership given several potential lockdown scenarios.
+As a main next step, I will incorporate COVID data into the training set to be able to build sensivity analyses for ridership given several potential lockdown scenarios.

+## Navigating the Repository

+The main folder contains all the scripts and support needed to run the analysis from end to end.
+* environment.yml contains the libraries and versions used for this project
+* util.py contains functions for processing, testing, and evaluating models that are re-used throughout
+* There are jupyter notebooks each for (1) reading in / processing data (2) EDA and (3) modeling.
+Notebooks should be run in the following order:
+  * (1) citibike_data_import.ipynb
+  * (2) citibike_eda.ipynb
+  * (3) citibike_modeling.ipynb
+* The "notebooks" folder contains backup sometimes referenced in the main folder for grid searches or other extra analyses that didn't make the final notebook cut.